 I have been spending a lot of time over the last 6 months, making a variety of different flavored applesauces.
 Applesauce is a great platform to introduce all sorts of flavors.
 I have been experimenting with adding different fruits to make sauce.
 I have used pears, peaches, pomegranates, cranberries, and more.
-I recently made a mango applesauce that I served to some guests we had over for dinner.
+I once made a mango applesauce that I served to some guests we had over for dinner.
 They couldn't believe that they were eating just mangos and apples!
 Something else I have been meaning to try is putting honey into applesauce.
 I wanted to see how different varietal honeys would do in applesauce.

 Normally when I make applesauce I try to use a balance of sweet and tart apples, with my goal being not to have to add any additional sugar.
 But since I was planning on adding something sweet like honey, I went with Jonathan apples, which are nice and tart.
 These apples break down quickly too, so my sauce is done sooner.
 I cook my apples in a slow cooker.
 I just slice them up, leaving the skins on, and cook them until they are mush.
 I then run the apples through a food mill to remove the skins.
 This is so much easier than having to peel all the apples up front.
 I think that by cooking with the skins on gives the sauce a better color.

 The reason I added the honey in the end was that I didn't want to risk diminishing the flavor of the honey at all by cooking it, even in a slow cooker.
 Now onto the results.
 Both were really good, but I think the cranberry blossom honey was better.
 The slight berry taste of the cranberry honey worked really well.
 I am going to continue to experiment using other varietal honeys.
 You can use whatever your taste buds like.